pingcap/blog/chaos-practice-in-tidb.md

 One of the advanced principles in Chaos Engineering is to run experiments in a production environment.
 Before deploying TiDB for our users, we have to ensure it's battle-tested.
 However, we can't perform these experiments in our customers' production environment, because they entrust TiDB with their most mission-critical data.
 What we *can* do is create our own "battlefield,"--an internal production environment.

 Currently, we are using TiDB to power [Jira](https://www.atlassian.com/software/jira) for our internal issues tracking and project management work, "eating our own dog food," so to speak.
 With this setup, we can run Chaos experiments on Jira.
-Without any warning, we would inject faults to jeopardize all aspects of the Jira system while our own employees are using it for their daily tasks, in order to simulate a series of cascading “accidents” to identify possible system loopholes.
-We call this practice “military drill,” and it occurs frequently during our daily operations.
+Without any warning, we would inject faults to jeopardize all aspects of the Jira system while our own employees are using it for their daily tasks, in order to simulate a series of cascading "accidents" to identify possible system loopholes.
+We call this practice "military drill," and it occurs frequently during our daily operations.
 In the following sections, I will walk through how we do fault injection and automate the process.

 ## How TiDB does Fault Injection